Our Guiding Ethics

 These shared histories, values, and concerns form the guiding basis for the code of ethics to follow below:

 Personal and Professional Integrity.
-All of our board trustees and directors, executive leaders, staff, committees, and volunteers act and will continue to act with honesty, integrity, and openness in all their dealings as representatives of the Ikoku Trusts and Foundations.
-The Ikoku Trusts and Foundations promote a working environment that values respect, fairness, and integrity.
+To act with honesty, integrity, and openness in all dealings as representatives of the Trusts.
+The Trusts shall promote a working environment that values respect, fairness, and integrity.

 - spending a reasonable percentage of our annual budgets on programs in pursuance of our mission;